-One final advantage of the THS7374 over a passive filter is power dissipation.
-A DAC driving a video line must be able to drive a $37.5-\Omega$ load-the receiver 75- Ω resistor and the 75- Ω source impedance matching resistor next to the DAC to maintain the source impedance requirement.
+One final advantage of the THS7375 over a passive filter is power dissipation.
+A DAC driving a video line must be able to drive a 37.5-Ω load-the receiver 75- Ω resistor and the 75- Ω source impedance matching resistor next to the DAC to maintain the source impedance requirement.
 This approach forces the DAC to drive at least 1.25 V_P (100% saturation CVBS)/37.5 Ω = 33.3 mA.
-A DAC is a current steering element and this amount of current flows internally to the DAC even if the output is 0-V. Thus, power dissipation in the DAC may be very high, especially when four channels are being driven.
-With a high input impedance and the capability to drive up to two video lines, utilizing the THS7374 can reduce the DAC power dissipation significantly.
-This occurs because the resistance the DAC is driving can be substantially increased.
-It is common to set this in a DAC by a current setting resistor on the DAC.
-Thus, the resistance can be $300-\Omega$ or more, substantially reducing the current drive demands from the DAC and saving a substantial amount of power.
-For example, a 3.3-V four-channel DAC dissipates 440 mW just for the steering current capability (four channels x 33.3 mA x 3.3 V) if it needs to drive 37.5- Ω load.
-With a 300- Ω load, the DAC power dissipation as a result of current steering current would only be 55 mW (four channels x 4.16 mA x 3.3 V).
+A DAC is a current steering element and this amount of current flows internally to the DAC even if the output is 0 V. Thus, power dissipation in the DAC may be very high, especially when four channels are being driven.
+With a high input impedance and the capability to drive up to two video lines, utilizing the THS7375 can reduce the DAC power dissipation significantly.
+This reduction occurs because the resistance the DAC is driving can be substantially increased.
+It is common to set this driving resistance in a DAC by a current-setting resistor on the device.
+Thus, the resistance can be 300 Ω or more, substantially reducing the current drive demands from the DAC and saving a substantial amount of power.
+For example, a 3.3-V four-channel DAC dissipates 440 mW for the steering current capability alone (four channels \times 33.3 mA \times 3.3 V) if it must drive a 37.5- Ω load.
+With a 300- Ω load, the DAC power dissipation as a result of current steering current would only be 55 mW (four channels \times 4.16 mA \times 3.3 V).